Extended-Thunder/send-later/index.md

 folder and the Send Later status indicator at the bottom of your Thunderbird window is constantly "Checking".

-### "Send" does "Send Later"

-If it is enabled, this preference causes the scheduling dialog to pop up not only when you run the "Send Later" command, but also, when you run "Send", whether it's by clicking the "Send" button, selecting `File > Send Now`, or typing `Ctrl-Enter`.
-It'll therefore prevent you from accidentally sending a message now that you meant to schedule for later.
-This feature is *not* enabled by default.

-Note that this preference and the following one are mutually exclusive.

 ### "Send" delays messages by: <u>&nbsp;#&nbsp;</u> minutes

 If enabled, this preference causes all messages you send by clicking